FRI-UNIZA/jumpeno/README.md

 To access the running application on a different device, it is recommended to use `DevTunnels`.

 ## Build
+Temporarily disable `Bundle` option in:
+> /Jumpeno.Shared/appsettings.json

-To build the project, go to root directory:
+Go to root directory:
 > /

 Create release build: